msoftware/wallabag.org/content/posts/wallabagger-howto.md

 # Wallabagger howto

-Wallabagger is chrome extension for add pages to wallabag, with ability to:
+Wallabagger is a chrome extension to add pages to wallabag, with the ability to:

 - save current page
 - edit title
 - add (with autocomplete!) and remove tags
 - set starred and archived
 - delete

 ## Requirements

 - wallabag v2 on server side.
-- Chrome-based browser
+- Chromium-based browser (Crome, Opera, Yandex, Vivaldi, etc.)

 ## Installation

-You can install Wallabagger by three ways:
+You can install Wallabagger from three ways:

-- [From google webstore:](https://chrome.google.com/webstore/detail/wallabagger/gbmgphmejlcoihgedabhgjdkcahacjlj) - open this page with chrome-based browser (tested chrome, yandex browser, vivaldi) and click the "add to chrome" button
+- [From google webstore:](https://chrome.google.com/webstore/detail/wallabagger/gbmgphmejlcoihgedabhgjdkcahacjlj) - open this page with Chromium-based browser (tested Chrome, Yandex browser, Vivaldi) and click the "add to chrome" button

   ![webstore](/images/wallabagger/inst-webstore.png)

-- Opera and Yandex browsers can install extension from [Opera extension site](https://addons.opera.com/ru/extensions/details/wallabagger/)
+- Opera and Yandex browsers can install the extension from [Opera extension site](https://addons.opera.com/ru/extensions/details/wallabagger/)

-- Use unpacked source:
+- Use the unpacked source:
-  - Download source from or clone [github repository](https://github.com/rurik19/wallabagger)
+  - Download the source from the github repository or clone the repository [github repository](https://github.com/rurik19/wallabagger)
   - Go to your chrome-based browser [extension setup page](chrome://extensions)
   - Click "Developer mode" checkbox